 Hello!
-I am an assistant professor at TTI-Chicago, a philanthropically endowed academic computer science institute located on the University of Chicago campus.
-From 2012 to 2015, I was a research assistant professor at TTI-Chicago.
-I received my Ph.D. in 2012 from the Language Technologies Institute at Carnegie Mellon University where I was advised by Noah Smith.
-(CV)
+I am an assistant professor at Toyota Technological Institute at Chicago, a philanthropically endowed academic computer science institute on the University of Chicago campus.
+I am also an assistant professor (part-time) in the Department of Computer Science at UChicago.
+I received my Ph.D. in 2012 from the Language Technologies Institute at Carnegie Mellon University.

 My research focuses on natural language processing.
 Recent interests include representation learning, structured prediction, robust and data-efficient NLP, and world modeling for natural language understanding.
 I collaborate with others in the speech and language group at TTIC, including several PhD students and visiting students.
 My research is supported in part by the NSF, Google, Bloomberg, and Amazon.
 I am also an advisor to QuillBot, a startup focused on paraphrase generation and summarization.